champhat/ecard-doc/docs/plugin/integration.md

     onError: function (error) {
         // see the "Errors" section for more a detailed explanation },
+    // the function that checks the purchase validity onCheckValidity({ isValid, error }) {
+        // see the "Data Validity" section
+    },
 })

 // The code below illustrates how the plugin can be reconfigured after its creation.